KDE/digikam-doc/setup_application/miscs_settings.rst

     Dialog under Windows When a new digiKam Version is Available Online

-From this dialog, press the **Download** button to process.
-A new progress dialog will appears as below.
+Press the **Download** button to download the new version.
+A dialog will then appear to indicate the download progress.

 .. figure:: images/setup_update_download.webp
     :alt: